rebrec/raiwallet_installer/README.md

 # RaiBlocks Wallet Installer for Linux

-As asked by a friend,
-Here is an easy to use script that will install the required dependancies to run the RaiBlocks wallet under linux
+An easy to use script that will install the linux RaiBlocks wallet

-Currently i have concentrated on making it work on Ubuntu since most of new linux user will use this distribution.
+Currently I have concentrated on making it work on Ubuntu since most of new linux user will use this distribution.

-## How does it work ?

-The script will :
-- Install docker.io if not already installed
-- Allow your user to run it without being root
-- Add extra autorizations so that docker container can run the wallet on your X server
-- Download my prebuild docker image containing the rai_wallet (if you want to build your own, you can get my Dockerfile from its dedicated [repository](https://github.com/rebrec/raiwallet_docker_container))
-- Create a shortcut that will run the wallet within the container.

 ## How to install ?